ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Residual controls to be addressed by the Agency

-* The Agency is responsible for data backups data and configurations stored in the CloudSystem.
+* The Agency is responsible for identifying what backup and restoration requirements they have and how these will be achieved within the CloudSystem.

 ## System monitoring